 The late-afternoon rush has begun at Domie Cake Shop in Sai Wan Ho, where customers flood in for an end-of-day snack or a pastry for the next morning’s breakfast.
 Most of the buns are gone — pineapple buns, sausage buns, tuna buns, cocktail buns — but there are still two Mexico buns left, golden and crisp.
-A sweet aroma emanating from their shortcrust dome.
+A sweet aroma emanates from their shortcrust domes.

 It’s a scene that is replicated at countless Hong Kong bakeries, where the Mexico bun is a much-loved staple.
 But where do they come from, anyway?
 The cashier at Domie gives an embarrassed smile.
 “I have absolutely no idea how the Mexico bun originated,” she says.
 “Our bakers simply bake the buns according to the formula every day.”

 There’s a big hint in the bun’s name.
 Mexico buns really do come from Mexico – in a sense.
 Like the Russians who gave Hong Kong borscht and the fluffy sponge cakes that are also a local staple, the Mexico bun traces its roots to a wave of migrants that passed through Hong Kong in the middle of the 20th century.
 And like many of these groups of people, the story of the Chinese Mexicans is little known in this part of the world.